-Pursuant to Section 22(2)(a) of the Act an applicant for registration must consent to the conduct of a criminal history record check undertaken by the Teachers Registration Board.
-A criminal history record check is one criterion used by the Board to assess fitness and propriety.
+Pursuant to Section 22(2)(a) of the Act an applicant for registration must consent to the conduct of a police history check undertaken by the Teachers Registration Board.
+A police history check is one criterion used by the Board to assess fitness and propriety.

 The Board has been granted accredited third party status with CrimTrac, established by the Australasian Police Ministers Council as a major national law enforcement support initiative.
-CrimTrac provides a National Criminal History Record Checking (NCHRC) service to accredited third party agencies primarily for the purpose of ensuring persons in positions of trust are adequately screened for criminal records.
+CrimTrac provides a National Police History Checking (NPHC) service to accredited third party agencies primarily for the purpose of ensuring persons in positions of trust are adequately screened for criminal records.

 - Child protection implications, age and vulnerability

 - Circumstances surrounding the offence(s), whether alcohol, drugs or a weapon was involved